marekpetrik/craam2/README.md

 ## Installing Python Interface ##

+**Thy python interface is currently BROKEN! and will probably be rewritten from scratch**

 A python interface is provided by package `craam`.
 Most of the classes and methods are contained in `craam.crobust`.

 ### Requirements ###